dbmover/core/README.md

 There's no formal style guide, but look at the existing code and please try to keep your coding style consitent with it.
 If you work on vendors I can't/won't support, please also make sure you add unit tests for those.

-A todo for 0.4 is also to issue warnings if certain statements produced errors both before _and_ after table migration, since that means they probably didn't do what you intended.